oronymzy/tips/docs/glossry.md

 [^playbackdef-note1]: This definition is the same as [Wiktionary's definition of “playback”](https://en.wikipedia.org/wiki/Array_data_structure).
 [^programmaticalfreedomdef-note1]: This definition is based on [Wikipedia's definition of free software](https://en.wikipedia.org/wiki/Free_software) and [Wikipedia's definition of freedom](https://en.wikipedia.org/wiki/Freedom).
 [^programmaticalfreedomdef-note2]: This definition is based on [the GNU prject's definition of free software](https://www.gnu.org/philosophy/free-sw.html.en).
+[^rabbitholedef-note1]: This definition is based on information from [Wiktionary's definition of “rabbit hole”](https://en.wiktionary.org/wiki/rabbit_hole).
 [^relationalexpressiondef-note1]: This definition similar to [Wikipedia's definition](https://en.wikipedia.org/wiki/Relational_operator).
 [^relationaloperatordef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Relational_operator).
 [^rvaluedef1]: ["Lvalues and Rvalues (Visual C++)"](https://msdn.microsoft.com/en-us/library/f90831hc.aspx). *Microsoft Developer Network.* Retrieved 3 September 2016.